 |Marshall Islands||1,156||370 km|

 |Falkland Islands *||778||1,288 km|

 |New Zealand||600||15,134 km|

-There is no binding and globally valid definition of the word "island".
+There is no binding and globally valid definition of the word "island."
 Many countries interpret the term slightly differently.
-In general, we speak of an island when it big enough that it can develop its own vegetation.
+In general, we speak of an island when it is big enough that it can develop its own vegetation.
 For example, a tree or a bush.
-The bare, steeply towering rocks in Scandinavia are also considered islands.
+The bare, towering rocks in Scandinavia are also considered islands.

 Official numbers and counting methodsWhere possible, this table is based on official figures from government agencies for geography and tourism.
 However, in many countries there are only estimates or vague data.

-While the Swedish government officially names the number of 221,831 islands, taking into account all the smaller island forms, the census in neighbouring Norway is already slightly different.
-There, 239,057 islands are named, but without the 81,192 rocklike islets.
-Canada goes one step further and does not count any islets cays.
+While the Swedish government officially lists 221,831 islands, taking into account all the smaller island forms, the census in neighboring Norway is already slightly different.
+There, 239,057 islands are named, but without the 81,192 rock islets.
+Canada goes one step further and does not count any islets or cays.
 With the Scandinavian counting method, the official number of 52,455 islands would easily be three times higher.

 Constant changesWith a worldwide network of satellites, countless shipping routes and radar stations, one would think that the number of islands would not change significantly anymore.
 If a new volcano erupts, perhaps one or two new islands will emerge.
 But this is actually the exception.
 In 2011, Norway increased the number of its own islands by an unbelievable 240,000 because satellite photos have now discovered exactly this number and they did not even know it before.
 The Philippines, which proudly reported 7,107 islands in every (outdated) travel guide, is also constantly increasing the number.
 In 2016, this number was officially raised to 7,641 islands.

 * The marked countries are not independent and sovereign states, but dependent territories of other states.
 Cf. also our article What is a country?